How to Care for Selvedge Denim

 You can spot clean your pair of jeans without putting them on a wash cycle.
 Simply use a damp cloth with cold water to remove the excess soil and let it air dry.

-Soaking or washing your jeans will strengthen the cotton, especially in areas of stress such as the crotch.
-This should help to avoid those dreaded crotch blowouts.
+Soaking or washing your jeans helps strengthen the cotton fibres, particularly in high-stress areas like the crotch.
+This can go a long way in preventing those dreaded crotch blowouts.

-Top Tip for Jeans that Last a Lifetime
+Top Tip for Jeans that Last a Lifetime: Don’t wash after every wear

 If you want your jeans to last for years, make sure to wash them from time to time.
 There is little point in having killer contrast fades if they fall apart.